 Without promotions, it’s hard to bring a lot of people to your event.
 A mix of social media, posters and cross-promotions with your partners and vendors will probably be necessary to get the word out – especially until your event is fairly established.
 Here are a few ideas of ways to advertise:

-- Use Twitter, Instagram, and blogs - our Twitter handle is @Seeds_Diversity; our Instagram name is @seeds_diversity
+- Use Twitter, Instagram, Facebook, and blogs - our handle is @SeedsDiversity on Facebook, Instagram, and Twitter.

 - Encourage vendors and exhibitors to promote through their social media